elfreki/CyberSec/Task 2/Readme.md

-Write a script to generate "final.txt" file in which keywords like 'pr0', 'b00t', 'f1r3', 'p4r4' can vary.
+There is a file named "final.txt".You have to create a new file named "final_1.txt" using a script replacing the characters keywords like 'pr0', 'b00t', 'f1r3', 'p4r4' of the original file.
-Your file must contain these keywords.
 Shortest code will be considered as best.

 File size can vary from 1 MB to 10 MB.